 - Fully Developed Acute Stage – Individuals at this stage experience these symptoms for 1-3 days.
-They are aggressively desperate to fulfill the need of opiates.
+They are aggressively desperate to fulfill the need for opiates.
 Expect that they will go to any measures to get opiates.
 Typically, individuals will be experiencing high blood pressure, diarrhea, complete body tremors, muscle spasms, and insomnia.

 - Post-acute Withdrawal Syndrome (PAWS) – The last stage can last up to 24 months after their last dose.
 While during this stage the acute symptoms are gone there are other signs of opiate withdrawal.
 Individuals still have cravings, and not they may have “drug dreams.”.
 They may also experience heavy mood swings, depression, poor concentration, and they still may have cravings.
-At this stage they are extremely sensitive to environmental relapse triggers.
+At this stage, they are extremely sensitive to environmental relapse triggers.

 What Medications Are Used at our Opiate Detox Panama City Beach Facility to Reduce Opiate Withdrawal Symptoms?

-During our opiate detox Panama City Beach detox process our doctors can prescribe FDA approved medications to reduce the effects of opiate withdrawal.
+During our opiate detox Panama City Beach detox process our doctors can prescribe FDA-approved medications to reduce the effects of opiate withdrawal.
 These can reduce the painful cravings that accompany the detoxification process.
 This process is supervised with a gradual taper.
 Sometimes these medications continue into our inpatient addiction treatment center.

 - Clonidine or Catapres – Clonidine is a medication that is used can be used for opiate detox to reduce anxiety and stress.
 This drug also reduces high blood pressure and hyperactivity.
 Unlike the opiate of choice, clonidine does not produce euphoric feelings.

-- Methadone for Medication Assisted Treatment (MAT) – This detox medication has been used for decades in the detoxification process.
-It is used as medication assisted treatment (MAT) to sustain long-term recovery.
-It is available in many forms including diskettes, tablets, powder and as a liquid.
+- Methadone for Medication-Assisted Treatment (MAT) – This detox medication has been used for decades in the detoxification process.
+It is used as medication-assisted treatment (MAT) to sustain long-term recovery.
+It is available in many forms including diskettes, tablets, powder, and as a liquid.

 “Opiate detox by itself is not the cure for addiction.
 It’s the first step in the recovery process.
-To obtain long-term recovery its recommended that you enroll in an inpatient drug rehab.”
+To obtain long-term recovery it’s recommended that you enroll in an inpatient drug rehab.”